chrismaltais/NodeJS-Tutorial/weather-app/README.md

     number.toFixed(2);

 **Promises (ES6 Feature):**
-Purpose: Make handling of asynchronous calls easier
+- Purpose: Make handling of asynchronous calls easier

-Replaces callback functions!
+- Replaces callback functions!

-Preferered because there is no need to nest if-else statements, code looks more clean!
+- Preferred because there is no need to nest if-else statements, code looks more clean!
+- Can only be resolved or rejected once.

 **Two Results (Inputs to constructor function):**

 1. Resolve